panxinming/XinmingPan.github.io/_posts/2022-3-12-Final-Project.md

 - **What are two aspects of your project that you are especially proud of?**

 >The **first** part we are proud of is the WebApp we created.
 Because we don't know how to apply machine learning into WebApp design, but finally we did it!
 We created a beautiful WebApp and our WebApp can run the code we written.
 And I think our App is very useful, it can help patients who has potential breast cancer to detect at home or online.
-The **second** part we are proud of is
+The **second** part we are proud of is the dimension reduction, we learned PCA in UCLA, but here we want to use another dimension reduction method which is T-SNE, we searched in Google and ask for someone else to explain how to apply T-SNE in Python.
+Finally, we got this.
+So, we are very proud of the dimension reduction we did.

 - **What are two things you would suggest doing to further improve your project?
 (You are not responsible for doing those things.)**